Search Expands for Victims of Indonesian Plane Crash

 Rescuers increased to 4,100 personnel, supported by 13 helicopters, 55 ships and 18 raft boats.

-So far, searchers have sent 141 body bags containing human remains to police identification experts.
-Families have been providing DNA samples to the disaster victim identification unit, which on Wednesday said it has identified six victims, including a flight attendant and an off-duty pilot.
+So far, searchers have sent 180 body bags containing human remains to police identification experts.
+Families have been providing DNA samples to the disaster victim identification unit, which on Wednesday said it had identified six victims, including a flight attendant and an off-duty pilot.

 The 29-year-old flight attendant, Okky Bisma, was buried on Thursday.